sharmt1411/Aispeakingpractice/Readme.md

 ### How to Use

+- docker image have published， see in How to use 2: Docker
 - First, you need to have Python environment installed.
 - Then, download the project code and install related dependencies.
 - install cuda and pytorch,see in [GPU Support with CUDA](#gpu-support-with-cuda)